castle-xyz/sync.lua/docs/reference.md

 **Client and server.** Called when an instance of this entity will be destroyed.
 This is called after `:willDespawn` on the server, and after `:willLeave` on the client.

+## Relevance

+*Relevance* is a feature that lets a *sync.lua* server only send updates about some entities to a particular client rather than about all of them.
+This can significantly reduce bandwidth.
+For example, in a world-exploration game where players walk around exploring a world with trees, it may be that there are close to 2000 trees but only 10 of them are visible to each player at a time.
+This would reduce bandwidth usage and cpu usage for serialization (converting entity data to synchronization messages) by about 200x.

+### `Type.getRelevants(controller)`

+**Server-only.** Called by the server to ask a type which of its entities are relevant to a particular client.
+If defined, this method should return a table where the keys are the ids of the entities relevant to the client represented by `controller`.
+This could be more efficient than `Entity:isRelevant` if you have a fast way to query relevant entities (say using a spatial hash).

+If this method isn't implemented, `Entity:isRelevant` is used for the entities of this type if defined, else all entities of this type are deemed relevant to every client.

 ### `Entity:isRelevant(controller)`

 **Server-only.** Called by the server when it is synchronizing an entity to check if it is relevant to a particular client. `controller` is the controller for the client.
 If the event returns `false`, the entity is deemed irrelevant to the client and not synchronized to it (or removed from the client if it's on the client at this moment).

-If this event isn't implemented, it's assumed to always return `true`.
+If the return value of this method would go from `false` to `true`, you need to call `Server:sync` on the entity to mark it as needing to be considered for synchronization again.

+If both this method and `Type.getRelevants` are unimplemented for a type of entity, all entities of that type of entity are deemed relevant to every client.